Adrian-Amoddio/DreamBurst_v1/README.md

 DreamBurst is an AI-powered creative ideation tool that uses the Model-Context-Protocol (MCP) to standardise communication between the app and the AI providers it relies on.
 This means you can easily swap providers with minimal code changes.

-DreamBurst is designed for creatives in marketing, filmmaking, and story development.
-The user provides an initial theme, idea, or prompt.
-The system expands it into a full creative brief using the OpenAI API.
-This brief can be edited, refined, or used as inspiration for developing a campaign or storyline.

-Once the brief is ready, it is sent to Stability AI, which generates a batch of six concept images representing the tone, themes, or core message.
-The user selects the strongest image, and DreamBurst extracts colour palette data and aesthetic metrics using scikit-image.
-These metrics can be used to create a cohesive visual identity across an entire campaign.
+DreamBurst is an app that takes a small prompt, idea, theme or concept and expands it into a fully fleshed-out creative brief.
+You can read the brief, edit it, refine it, and shape it exactly the way you want before moving forward.

+From there, DreamBurst generates six concept images that reflect the tone, message, visual style, and ideas inside your brief.
+Pick a single hero image and DreamBurst will break it down into colour metrics, palette data, white balance values, contrast ratios, dynamic range, and other look-development information.

+Creatives can use this to recreate the look in real life whether that means adjusting colour temperature in a studio, selecting matching hex colours in Photoshop, briefing designers on dominant hues and lighting, or maintaining visual continuity across a campaign.

+DreamBurst is ideal for:

+marketing teams shaping campaign identity

+filmmakers developing visual direction

+photographers exploring mood and colour

+designers prototyping styles

+writers and storytellers exploring themes visually

+It’s a small, fast creative companion that takes you from rough idea → structured brief → visual concepts → technical look data, all in one workflow.

 ---